enthec/webappanalyzer/README.md

 This project is a continuation of the iconic [**Wappalyzer**](https://github.com/wappalyzer/wappalyzer) that went private recently.

-We will continue updating it with the same json structure so no need to change the library.

-Enthec as a company will never set this repo private as this kind of product is out of the scope of the company.
+First and foremost, Enthec is committed not to set this repo private at any moment since this would be out of the scope of the company's business.

+Our interest is to keep it growing, so it can be helpful to the community as it has been until now.

+There are no changes to be expected in the library.
+We will update it with the same JSON structure currently in use so the user experience will not be modified.